 Proof of learning rests in the developed mind and heart of the student, not in a test or grade.

-As the digital age matures and the demand for new skills and competencies grow, how we measure what students know and what they do with that knowledge needs to change.
+As the digital age matures and the demand for new skills and competencies grows, how we measure what students know and what they do with that knowledge needs to change.
 The tool students and educators are using to demonstrate that knowledge is ePortfolios.
-A bulb Digital Portfolio shows students’ soft skills in critical thinking, collaboration, problem-solving and self-organising.
+A bulb Digital Portfolio shows students’ soft skills in critical thinking, collaboration, problem-solving and self-organizing.

 12 reasons to consider integrating bulb Digital Portfolios into your schools.

 1. They improve student performance and learning retention.

 Several studies, compiled by Clive Thompson in his Wired magazine article, demonstrate the “audience effect” — the idea that publishing and sharing work boosts academic performance and learning retention.

 2. They answer paramount questions such as, “Who am I?” and “How do I learn?”

 Advancing higher order thinking and integrative learning, the connective nature of the digital portfolio helps students construct purposeful identities as learners.